Augment then Smooth: Reconciling Differential Privacy with Certified Robustness: Preliminaries

-\paragraph{Differential Privacy and DPSGD.} We rely on the rigorous framework of differential privacy (DP)~\cite{dwork2006differential} to obtain models with privacy guarantees.
+\paragraph{Differential Privacy and DPSGD.} We rely on the rigorous framework of differential privacy (DP)~\citep{dwork2006differential} to obtain models with privacy guarantees.
 DP ensures that a model's weights at the end of training will be similar in distribution whether or not a particular data point was included in the training set.
 More formally, let $D$ and $D'$ be two potential training datasets for a model $f_\theta$ that differ in only one data point.
-The training mechanism $M$ guarantees $(\varepsilon, \delta)$-DP if for all possible sets of outcomes $S$ of the training process, it holds that $\mathrm{Pr}\left[M(D) \in S\right] \leq e^{\varepsilon} \mathrm{Pr}\left[M(D') \in S\right] + \delta$.
-The parameter $\varepsilon$ specifies the privacy level, with smaller $\varepsilon$ yielding higher privacy, while $\delta$ quantifies the probability of the algorithm violating the $\varepsilon$ privacy guarantee.
+The training mechanism $M$ guarantees $(\varepsilon, \delta)$-DP if, for all possible sets of outcomes $S$ of the training process, it holds that $\mathrm{Pr}\left[M(D) \in S\right] \leq e^{\varepsilon} \mathrm{Pr}\left[M(D') \in S\right] + \delta$.
+The parameter $\varepsilon$ specifies the privacy level, with smaller $\varepsilon$ yielding higher privacy, while $\delta$ quantifies the probability of a catastrophic failure of privacy \citep{kifer2022bayesian}.

-To obtain a differentially private variant of stochastic gradient descent (SGD), two modifications need to be made~\cite{Abadi_2016}.
+To obtain a differentially private variant of stochastic gradient descent (SGD), two modifications need to be made~\citep{Abadi_2016}.
 First, the individual gradients of each data point are clipped to a norm $C$ to limit the sensitivity of the model update caused by each data point.
 Second, choosing a noise level $\rho$, noise from $\mathcal{N}(0, \rho^2C^2\mathbf{I})$ is added to the aggregated gradients to prevent the changes to the model from revealing too much information about individual data points.
-We detail the resulting algorithm DPSGD (\ref{alg:dpsgd}) and a more thorough introduction to DP in Appendix~\ref{app:DP}.
+The resulting algorithm DPSGD is detailed in Algorithm \ref{alg:dpsgd}.
+We provide a more thorough introduction to DP and explanation of Algorithm \ref{alg:dpsgd} in Appendix \ref{app:DP}.